 As a part of the Office of Finance and Administration, the Auxiliary Services Division is responsible for providing support services to students, faculty, and staff members of the University.
-The Division includes the Bookstore, Dining Services, 1Card Services, Parking and Transportation, Vending, Health Services and Housing and Residence Life (financial management).
-Administrative offices are located at 103 East Brookwood Place.
+The Division includes the Bookstore, Dining Services, 1Card Services, Parking and Transportation, Vending, Health Services, and Housing and Residence Life (financial management).
+Administrative offices are, at press time, located at 103 East Brookwood Place and will relocate to the Oak Street Parking Deck in October, 2008.
 Telephone 229-333-5706; fax 229-333-7419.
 For information about 1Card Services, the Bookstore, Dining Services, Health Services, Parking and Transportation, or Housing and Residence Life, visit our web pages: http://services.valdosta.edu.